How Immigrants File Taxes in the United States (Step-by-Step Guide)

 Before You Begin: Determine Your Tax Status

-The first thing to understand before filing taxes is where you fall in the IRS’s classification of taxpayers.
-As explained in the earlier article in this series, the IRS classifies individuals as either resident aliens or non-resident aliens for tax purposes, and the rules for each are different.
+The first step is understanding where you fall in the IRS’s classification of taxpayers.
+As covered in an earlier guide, the IRS classifies individuals as either resident aliens or non-resident aliens, and the rules for each are different.

 Resident Alien

-If you meet either of these tests, you are taxed the same way as a U.S. citizen.
-You report your worldwide income, use the same forms and the same tax brackets, and are eligible for the same deductions and credits.
+If you meet either of these, you are taxed the same way as a U.S. citizen.
+You report your worldwide income, use the same forms and tax brackets, and are eligible for the same deductions and credits.

 Non-Resident Alien

-Non-resident aliens file a different tax return form — Form 1040-NR — and are taxed only on income from U.S. sources, not worldwide income.
-They are also subject to different rules around deductions and credits.
+Non-resident aliens file a different form — Form 1040-NR — and are taxed only on income from U.S. sources.
+Different rules around deductions and credits also apply.

 Dual-Status Aliens

-In the year you arrive in or depart the United States, you may be both a non-resident alien for part of the year and a resident alien for another part.
+In the year you arrive in or depart the United States, you may be a non-resident alien for part of the year and a resident alien for the other part.
 This is called dual-status.
-Dual-status tax returns are more complex and typically benefit from professional assistance.
+These returns are more complex and typically benefit from professional assistance.

-If you are uncertain which category applies to you, consulting a tax professional before filing is the right approach.
+If you are uncertain which category applies to you, consult a tax professional before filing.

 Step One: Gather Your Documents

-Before you can file your taxes, you need to collect all the documents that report your income and tax situation for the year.
-Filing without the right documents leads to errors.
-Errors lead to delays, rejected returns, or incorrect tax bills.
+Before you can file, collect all the documents that report your income and tax situation for the year.
+Filing without the right documents leads to errors — and errors lead to delays, rejected returns, or incorrect tax bills.

 - Your Social Security Number or ITIN